 For many of us, retirement is now the second half of life or a time for an encore career — a time for reinvention and redefinition.
 If that is the case for you, we’ll help you explore the exciting options available and which ones fit you best.

 Finally, you’ll discover the secret of Silver Collar Cities and how the impact of the latest economic recession created them.

-Would You Rather Age in Place?
+Do You Plan to Age in Place?

 Whether you retire for good or go on to an encore career, many of us seriously consider aging in place.
 In other words, we want to continue living safely, independently, and comfortably in our own home or at least in the familiar surroundings of a supportive community.

 If that is your preference, we can help you develop a SAFE plan for doing so.
 As a result, you’ll make new discoveries about adapting a home for aging in place or converting